brimdata/zed/docs/formats/zng.md

 and the second element is the value encoded according to that type.

-An enumeration value is represented as the `uvarint` encoding of the positional index determining the value in reference to the enum's list of defined elements.
+An enumeration value is represented as the `uvarint` encoding of the positional index of that value's symbol in reference to the enum's list of defined symbols.

 A map value is encoded as a container as a sequence of alternating tag-encoded key and value encoded as keys and values of the underlying key and value types.